 Where the accident has caused a serious physical injury or the death of someone involved, you must immediately stop at the scene of the accident and

-A violation of leaving the scene pursuant to A.R.S. § 28-661 in which you are found not to be at fault for the accident is a is a class 3 felony punishable by a presumptive term of 3.5 years in prison – probation is available.
-Additionally, the court will order MVD to revoke your license for 10 years if the accident involves a death and 5 years if the accident involves a serious injury.
+A violation of leaving the scene pursuant to ARS 28 661 in which you are found not to be at fault for the accident is a is a class 3 felony.
+The hit and run penalty may include:

 The fact that an officer or other witness says you did not stop immediately, or you did not take all the steps required after an accident, does not necessarily mean that you will be convicted.
 The following examples will demonstrate how you may be able to challenge this type of evidence:

-These are just a couple of examples of possible hit and run defenses.
+These are just a couple of examples of possible defenses.
 Because this is a serious charge, it pays to have the right lawyer on your side.

-A charge of leaving the scene of an accident could be a felony.
+A charge of leaving the scene of an accident could be a felony and you could be looking at serious jail time.
 Even a misdemeanor violation could in some cases lead to jail time, the loss of your driver’s license, increased insurance premiums and employment consequences.
-The possible penalties for a hit and run conviction make it essential that you get legal help.
-At Feldman & Royle, our attorneys are experienced in defending serious traffic cases.
+The possible penalties for a leaving the scene of an accident conviction make it essential that you get legal help.
+Each of the lawyers at Feldman & Royle, is an experienced hit and run attorney and can defend your rights.
 Call us for a free consultation.